Liuzhe30/ukb_anxiety_prs/README.md

 ```

 ## MR cmds
 We use [TwoSampleMR](https://mrcieu.github.io/TwoSampleMR/) to perform the Mendelian randomization analysis.
-The cmds used are as follows:
+The cmds used are as follows (with R version 4.2):
 ```
 library("TwoSampleMR")
 library(dplyr)